johmedr/johmedr.github.io/_pages/about.md

 My long-term goal is to improve our ability to explain complex biological phenomenas.
 This entails:

   * extending dynamic causal modelling, a Bayesian framework for modelling dynamical systems, to new experimental paradigms (e.g., naturalistic experiments), new imaging modalities, and new biophysical systems,
-  * improving our understanding of biophysical dynamics under an information-theoretic perspective, using synergetics and the free-energy principle as guiding principles to explain self-organisation, agency, and adaptation,
+  * improving our understanding of biophysical dynamics under an information-theoretic perspective, using synergetics and the free-energy principle as guiding principles to inspect self-organisation, agency, and adaptation,
   * developping a rigorous methodology to connect the dots between different physical scales and understand how physical coupling and individual dynamics give rise to the measured collective behaviour.